Epcot is known for its food, so it’s no surprise that it also has some of the best ice cream in all of Disney World.

 The American Adventure Pavilion has a few simple but good frozen desserts.
 The first one is our favorite.
 It’s funnel cake with vanilla ice cream, crushed cookies, and chocolate sauce.
 It doesn’t get much more American than that.
 You can also get a simplified version with just the funnel cake and vanilla ice cream.
 They serve both at the Funnel Cake stand at the front of the pavilion.
 It’s hard to miss, as you can always catch the scent of warm funnel cake as you walk by on the main World Showcase walkway.

-For something a little different, Fife and Drum Tavern has a slushy made up of vanilla ice cream, frozen strawberry, and frozen raspberry.
+For something a little different, Fife and Drum Tavern has a slushy made up of vanilla ice cream, frozen strawberry, and frozen raspberry called The American Dream.
 The slushy is good for introducing some Red, White, and Blue to a hot Florida day.

 Unfortunately, the Morocco Pavilion is very low on ice cream options, so we’ll mostly skip over this one.
 There are a few frozen drinks available at the quick service stand at the front of the pavilion and the table-service restaurants have some standard ice cream desserts.

 Unfortunately, there’s not really any noteworthy ice cream items in the United Kingdom Pavilion.

 The Canada Pavilion joins the United Kingdom Pavilion in being the areas to avoid if you’re looking for ice cream.
 However, you can find some at the Refreshment Port right next to the Canada Pavilion.

 The Best Ice Cream Inside Epcot’s Future World